About the Inquiry

 The Committee undertook a survey to find out why young people follow certain routes, what helps them and what hinders them, and whether they get to where they want to be.
 This includes the support and information available to help them know, at school and beyond, what the available options are.
 A BIG THANK YOU to YoungScot, YouthLink Scotland and the Scottish Youth Parliament for producing the survey with us.

 The results of the Committee's survey is available in this SPICe analysis

 Many thanks to all 895 of you who completed our survey.
-On the basis of the survey the Committee has agreed to undertake a short inquiry into progress towards implementation of two recommendations relating to school from Developing the Young Workforce.
-These are reproduced below.
-The Committee will issue a targeted call for views to representatives of young people, parents, schools, delivery bodies such as Skills Development Scotland and Education Scotland.
+On the basis of the survey the Committee undertook a short inquiry into progress towards implementation of two recommendations relating to school from Developing the Young Workforce.
+These recommendations are reproduced below.
+The Committee issued a targeted call for views to representatives of young people, parents, schools, delivery bodies such as Skills Development Scotland and Education Scotland.

 |Senior Phase Vocational Pathways

 Recommendation 1: Pathways should start in the senior phase which leads to the delivery of industry recognised vocational qualifications alongside academic qualifications.
 These pathways should be developed and delivered in partnership with colleges and, where necessary, other training providers.
 Their delivery should be explicitly measured and published alongside other school performance indicators.